microsoft/vscode-docs/api/get-started/your-first-extension.md

 Here are some ideas for you to try:

-- Give the `Hello World` command a new name.
+- Give the `Hello World` command a new name in the Command Palette.
-- [Contribute](/api/references/contribution-points) another command such as `Goodbye World`
+- [Contribute](/api/references/contribution-points) another command that displays current time in an information message.
 - Replace the `vscode.window.showInformationMessage` with another [VS Code API](/api/references/vscode-api) call to show a warning message.

 ## Debugging the extension